alan-turing-institute/data-safe-haven/docs/how_to_guides/project_management/data-ingress.md

 The **golden copy** is the exact copy of the data received from the data owner and stored in secure data area.

-## Step 1: Categorise the data into one of the defined [Data Tiers](<https://github.com/alan-turing-institute/data-safe-haven/wiki/DataTiers>)
+## Step 1: Categorise the data into one of the defined tiers

 Remember that Tier-0 is the least sensitive data tier (public data) and Tier-4 the most sensitive (SECRET).
 If there are mixed data sensitivities in the complete data set then the whole data set must be assigned to the **most sensitive** data tier.

 ## Step 2: Complete data sharing paperwork

-[WHO] needs to complete the appropriate legal paperwork to ensure that a data sharing agreement is in place.
+The appropriate legal paperwork needs to be completed to ensure that a data sharing agreement is in place.
 This step should also cover ethical considerations of sharing the data.
 The project may need to be approved by the Turing Ethics Advisory Group (EAG; more information can be found at the [Turing Institute intranet site](<https://turingcomplete.topdesk.net/tas/public/ssp/content/detail/service?unid=cb5e35246f474d1f90abae8ea262338c)) and permission to use the data (including [unconsented patient data](https://github.com/alan-turing-institute/data-safe-haven/wiki/UnconsentedPatientData)>) should be obtained.